John Grisham

-John Ray Grisham Jr. (/ˈɡrɪʃəm/; born February 8, 1955, in Jonesboro, Arkansas) is an American novelist, lawyer and former member of the 7th district of the Mississippi House of Representatives, known for his popular legal thrillers.
-According to the American Academy of Achievement, Grisham has written 28 consecutive number-one fiction bestsellers, and his books have sold 300 million copies worldwide.
-Along with Tom Clancy and J. K. Rowling, Grisham is one of only three authors to have sold two million copies on a first printing.
+John Ray Grisham Jr. (/ˈɡrɪʃəm/; born February 8, 1955) is an American writer, lawyer, and former politician, known for his best-selling legal thrillers.
+According to the American Academy of Achievement, Grisham has written 37 consecutive number-one fiction bestsellers, and his books have sold 300 million copies worldwide.
+Along with Tom Clancy and J. K. Rowling, Grisham is one of only three anglophone authors to have sold two million copies on the first printing.

 Grisham graduated from Mississippi State University and earned a Juris Doctor from the University of Mississippi School of Law in 1981.
-He practised criminal law for about a decade and served in the Mississippi House of Representatives from 1983 to 1990.
+He practiced criminal law for about a decade and served in the Mississippi House of Representatives from 1983 to 1990.
 Grisham's first novel, A Time to Kill, was published in June 1989, four years after he began writing it.
-Grisham's first bestseller, The Firm, sold more than seven million copies.
-The book was adapted into a 1993 feature film of the same name, starring Tom Cruise, and a 2012 TV series which continues the story ten years after the events of the film and novel.
+It was later adapted into the 1996 feature film of the same name.
+Grisham's first bestseller, The Firm, sold more than seven million copies, and was also adapted into a 1993 feature film of the same name, starring Tom Cruise, and a 2012 TV series that continues the story ten years after the events of the film and novel.
 Seven of his other novels have also been adapted into films: The Chamber, The Client, A Painted House, The Pelican Brief, The Rainmaker, The Runaway Jury, and Skipping Christmas.

 Early life

 Grisham, the second of five children, was born in Jonesboro, Arkansas, to Wanda (née Skidmore) and John Ray Grisham.
 His father was a construction worker and a cotton farmer, and his mother was a homemaker.
-When Grisham was four years old, his family settled in Southaven, Mississippi, a suburb of Memphis, Tennessee.
+When Grisham was four years old, his family settled in Southaven, Mississippi, near Memphis, Tennessee.
 As a child, he wanted to be a baseball player.
-As noted in the foreword to Calico Joe, Grisham gave up playing baseball at the age of 18, after a game in which a pitcher aimed a beanball at him, and narrowly missed, doing the young Grisham grave harm.
+As noted in the foreword to Calico Joe, Grisham gave up playing baseball at the age of 18, after a game in which a pitcher aimed a beanball at him and narrowly missed doing the young Grisham grave harm.

 Although Grisham's parents lacked formal education, his mother encouraged him to read and prepare for college.
 He drew on his childhood experiences for his novel A Painted House.
 Grisham started working for a plant nursery as a teenager, watering bushes for $1.00 an hour.
 He was soon promoted to a fence crew for $1.50 an hour.
 He wrote about the job: "there was no future in it".
 At 16, Grisham took a job with a plumbing contractor but says he "never drew inspiration from that miserable work".

+Initially, Grisham attended Horn Lake High School, a school that was so overcrowded some classes met in a church or a gymnasium.
+In 1971, he transferred to Southaven High School, where he played football, basketball, and baseball.
+He credits his 12th grade English teacher, Frances McGuffey, for inspiring his love for reading and for introducing him to the works of John Steinbeck in particular.